-Co-occurrence of pairs of chromatin modifications exists between these species, but there are clearly specific patterns in both, CS and correlation analyses (Fig. 1; supplementry Fig. S2).
-Despite the diversity of data, we found some conserved chromatin definitions such as Bivalent TSS/Promoter CS1, strongly linked to all active marks with very low enrichment in H3K27me3 and without clear presence of heavy repressive marks like 5mC and H3K9me2; and Active CS6, established in gene bodies and mainly constituted by H3K36me3, H3K4me2, H3K4me3 and H3K9ac in all the species.
-On the other hand, many CS definitions exhibited species-specific nuances at different levels, which could actually reflect how epigenomic complexity has evolved in plants.
-The various degrees of CS divergence were determined based on CS chromatin modifications composition (Fig. 1, top panel) and genomic distribution (Fig. 1, bottom panel).
-Ranging from less to more divergent: 1) States which shared genomic distribution and were constituted by chromatin modifications with same roles but covered with different chromatin modifications like Heretochromatin 1 strong CS11 and Heterochromatin 2 weak CS12 (Fig. 1).
-Repressive modifications, also pinpointed in the correlation analysis with the highest inter-species variance (Supplementary Fig. S2), suggested two distinct types of heterochromatin across species, requiring H3K27me3 for strong and H3K9me2 for weak definitions in A. thaliana.
-However they were not necessary in O. sativa and Z. mays.
-2) Landscapes whose chromatin modifications and genomic distribution gradually transitioned between species.
-A good case representing this could be Active weak TSS > TES CS8, mainly dominated by H3K36me3 deposition in gene bodies and TSS in A. thaliana, while in the two remaining species H3K4me2 is added and distribution changed towards the TES.
-3) Ultimately, divergent region CS10 with a totally different chromatin modifications and genomic distribution profile.
+The co-occurrence of chromatin modification pairs exists between these species, but there are clearly specific patterns in both CSs and correlation analyses (Fig. 1; Supplementary Fig. S2).
+Despite the diversity of data, we found some conserved chromatin definitions, such as Bivalent TSS/Promoter CS1, which is strongly linked to all active marks with very low enrichment in H3K27me3 and without the clear presence of heavy repressive marks, such as 5mC and H3K9me2; and Active CS6, which is established in gene bodies and mainly constituted by H3K36me3, H3K4me2, H3K4me3 and H3K9ac in all species.
+However, many CS definitions exhibit species-specific nuances at different levels, which reflect how epigenomic complexity has evolved in plants.
+The various degrees of CS divergence were determined based on the CS chromatin modification composition (Fig. 1, top panel) and genomic distribution (Fig. 1, bottom panel).
+Ranging from less to more divergent: 1) states shared a genomic distribution and were constituted by chromatin modifications with the same roles but covered with different chromatin modifications, such as Heretochromatin 1 strong CS11 and Heterochromatin 2 weak CS12 (Fig. 1).
+Repressive modifications, which were also pinpointed in the correlation analysis with the highest interspecies variance (Supplementary Fig. S2), suggested two distinct types of heterochromatin across species, requiring H3K27me3 for strong and H3K9me2 for weak definitions in A. thaliana.
+However, they were not necessary in O. sativa or Z. mays.
+Additionally, there were 2) landscapes whose chromatin modifications and genomic distribution gradually transitioned between species.
+A good case representing this is active weak TSS > TES CS8, mainly dominated by H3K36me3 deposition in gene bodies and TSS in A. thaliana, while in the two remaining species H3K4me2 is added and the distribution changed towards the TES.
+3) Ultimately, the divergent region CS10 had totally different chromatin modifications and genomic distribution profiles.
 CS10 corresponded to heterochromatic, bivalent and active states in A. thaliana, O. sativa and Z. mays, respectively.

-We next performed additional annotation analyses based on non-common chromatin-binding proteins and histone marks tracks for all species under study to test our states definitions (Fig. 2).
-There were evidence supporting our interpretation of the states for each species under study.
-For example: RNA polymerase II (Pol2) significantly located in all active and several bivalent states, and enrichment of the well-known H3K9-demethylase (IBM1) and transposon-methylase (CMT3) over heterochromatic states in A. thaliana.
-It is worth mentioning that most of the transcription factors (TFs) observed in heterochromatin states were related with flowering, organ missed in our collection, and cell-cycle/division functions, previously described as present in chromatin barriers and strictly under control with low levels of expression (Feng and Michaels, 2015; Velay, Méteignier, and Laloi, 2022).
-Essentially, all non-common active and repressive histone marks/variants evaluated were enriched in active/bivalent and heterochromatic states, respectively, with only two exceptions: H3K27me1 location in Bivalent Promoter CS2 in A. thaliana, which did not impact the state definition because this was already presented as bivalent due to the presence of H3K27me3; and H3K9me1/me3 in Active gradual bivalent flank > intergenic CS7 in O. sativa.
-Although the initial definition included gradual bivalent, this was only alluding to Z. mays as O. sativa CS7 was absent of any repressive mark, therefore, this would pontentially increase CS7 relation between both Poaceae-family members.
-We decided to stay conservative and keep our initial interpretation because H3K9me3 data is not available for all the species.
+We next performed additional annotation analyses based on non-common chromatin-binding proteins and histone mark tracks for all species under study to test our state definitions (Fig. 2).
+There was evidence supporting our interpretation of the states for each species under study.
+For example, RNA polymerase II (Pol2) was significantly located in all active and several bivalent states, and there was enrichment of the well-known H3K9-demethylase (IBM1) and transposon-methylase (CMT3) over heterochromatic states in A. thaliana.
+Most of the transcription factors (TFs) observed in heterochromatin states were related to flowering, an organ missed in our collection, and cell cycle/division functions, which have been previously described as present in chromatin barriers and strictly under control, with low expression levels (Feng and Michaels, 2015; Velay, Méteignier, and Laloi, 2022).
+Essentially, all non-common active and repressive histone marks/variants evaluated were enriched in active/bivalent and heterochromatic states, respectively, with only two exceptions: H3K27me1 located in Bivalent Promoter CS2 in A. thaliana, which did not impact the state definition because this was already presented as bivalent due to the presence of H3K27me3; and H3K9me1/me3 in Active gradual bivalent flank > intergenic CS7 in O. sativa.
+Although the initial definition included gradual bivalent, this only alluded to Z. mays, as O. sativa CS7 was absent of any repressive mark; therefore, this could potentially increase the CS7 relationship between both Poaceae family members.
+We decided to be conservative and maintain our initial interpretation because H3K9me3 data were not available for all species.